In order to travel to Ghana, participants must obtain a valid visa by or before the visa deadline.

 2. A valid passport - see Passports page

 3. Proof of yellow fever vaccination - see Vaccinations page

 4. Two passport sized photographs - taken within the last 3 months (see Passports page)

 5. A letter of invitation from your host - The Cheerful Hearts Foundation will provide this letter to participants to include in their application

 6. Processing fee - can be paid in the form of money order or credit/debit (if applying in person).
 Cash and checks are not accepted

 7. A prepaid, overnight trackable envelope - for those applying by mail, this will be used for the center to return your passport to you

-8. Flight itinerary - for students applying for a single-entry visa you will have to buy your ticket prior to applying to show the government that you do not have plans to stay beyond your proposed dates)
+8. Flight itinerary - for participants applying for a single-entry visa you will have to buy your ticket prior to applying to show the government that you do not have plans to stay beyond your proposed dates)

 **Like SSSA, the Ghanaian Embassy and Consulates do not grant refunds for denied, late or unused visas so it is very important that all materials are included in your application and all materials are submitted in a timely manner.
-Star Service and Study Abroad strongly encourages students to review application materials as stated on the embassy or consulate website.
+Star Service and Study Abroad strongly encourages participants to review application materials as stated on the embassy or consulate website.
 We do not take responsibility for changed policies or misinformation as summarized on this page.
-We do not administer this service rather we have compiled general application information to help assist students in their applying with a third party.
+We do not administer this service rather we have compiled general application information to help assist participants in their applying with a third party.